Feed the Birds Day

 - Buy a bird identification book.
 You’re going to need it.

 - Identify the backyard birds that visit the feeder.
 Chances are, you will see a few varieties you didn’t know winter in your yard.

 “I often watch the birds fight over a worm.
 So far, it’s Cardinals 3, Blue Jays 1.

 History and Origin of Feed the Birds Day

-Feed the Birds Day was created by Bob Matthews of Rochester, NY in 2016.
-Bob and his wife Debbie, are avid bird watchers.
-Bob is also the creator of Holiday Insights and The Gardener’s Network.
+Bob Matthews of Rochester, NY created Feed the Birds Day in 2016.
+Bob and his wife Debbie are avid bird watchers.
+He is also the creator of Holiday Insights and The Gardener’s Network.